shhossain/computer_science/Data Structures/Trie.md

 ## Properties of a Trie Data Structure

-Now we already know that Trie has a tree-like structure.
+Now we know that Trie has a tree-like structure.
 So, it is very important to know its properties.
 Below are some important properties of the Trie data structure:

 - There is one root node in each Trie.
 - Each node of a Trie represents a string and each edge represents a character.
 - Every node consists of hashmaps or an array of pointers, with each index representing a character and a flag to indicate if any string ends at the current node.
 - Trie data structure can contain any number of characters including alphabets, numbers, and special characters.
-But for this article, we will discuss strings with characters a-z.
-Therefore, only 26 pointers need for every node, where the 0th index represents ‘a’ and the 25th index represents ‘z’ characters.
+But for this article, we will discuss strings with character a-z.
+Therefore, only 26 pointers need for every node, where the 0th index represents ‘a and the 25th index represents ‘z’ characters.
 - Each path from the root to any node represents a word or string.

 ## Example